webfp/tor-browser-selenium/README.md

 ## 🚀 Usage

 Download and extract [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en), and pass its path when you initialize `TorBrowserDriver`.
-In the examples below, you should not pass  pass "/path/to/tor-browser/" but the (Tor Browser) folder that contains the directory called `Browser`:
+In the examples below, you should not pass "/path/to/tor-browser/" but the (Tor Browser) folder that contains the directory called `Browser`:

 ### Using with system `tor`